 - ¼ teaspoon black pepper

-- 4 cups (1 litre) low sodium chicken broth
+- 4 cups (1 liter) low sodium chicken broth

-- 8 ounces (225g) cream cheese cubed and softened to room temperature
+- 8 ounces (225 grams) cream cheese cubed and softened to room temperature

 - Ranch or blue cheese dressing for serving